Tips For Easy Fat Digestion After Gallbladder SurgeryUpdated: July 20, 2017Natural Remedies

-Please note that the tips outlined below are also very helpful to those who have been eating lowfat for a long time and are just now coming around to the fact that whole, unprocessed fats in the diet are critical to health.
+Please note that the tips outlined below are also very helpful to those who have been eating lowfat for a long time and are just now coming around to the fact that whole, healthy fats in the diet are critical to health.

 Many times, folks who start to embrace and eat a plentiful amount of fats again after many years of avoidance experience the same digestive challenges as someone after gallbladder surgery – almost like their bodies have “forgotten” how to digest fats!

 So whether you are adjusting to life after gallbladder surgery or simply trying to adjust to eating fats again as practiced by healthy Traditional Societies, keep these tips in mind for making the transition that much easier.

 Cholesterol Still Needed for Bile After Gallbladder Surgery